LokeshShelva/hubspot-integration/README.md

 If you want to run locally. follow the [Development Setup Guide](docs/dev-setup.md) for detailed instructions on setting up the development environment.

 The app is also deployed on Vercel, and you can access it at [https://hubspot-integration-nu.vercel.app](https://hubspot-integration-nu.vercel.app).

+Visit the landing page to get an overview of the application features and quick access to documentation.

 ### Testing Flow